JP62442/JP62442/README.md

-- 🚧 Currently working on GML Software.
+- 🚧 Currently working on Apptega (With Cafeto Software).

-- 🔭 Open to new opportunities.

 - 📫 You can contact me at: **soft.eng.juanpablo@gmail.com**